nas5w/typeofnan-javascript-quizzes/content/questions/old-enough-to-drink/index.md

 order: 76
 date: '2021-04-10'
 answers:
-  - 'Sorry, you\'re too young.'
+  - 'Sorry, you're too young!'

   - 'Hey, you may enter the bar // correct'